|Chronological Tour: Stop 30|

 While the Cubs haven’t been nearly as successful since, with no pennants from 1945 until a memorable run to the title in 2016, Wrigley Field (it assumed that name in the late 1920s, from its owner, chewing gum magnate William Wrigley) stands as a tribute to old-time baseball.

 The park features two decks, along with a sizable outfield bleacher said to hold the Cubs’ biggest fans, who invariably throw visiting players’ home run balls back onto the field.
 The scoreboard, expanded several times along with the major leagues, still features manually-posted innings for each game.
 Beyond the bleacher, fans stand on Waveland and Sheffield avenues, ready to retrieve home-run balls that clear the stadium.

 In 2015, the bleacher area was upgraded; the actual bleachers were shored up after about 80 years, and video boards were installed in the outfield.
-Some have said that this detracts from the park’s charm, but I have not yet returned to visit what are still fondly referred to as “the Friendly Confines”.
+The bullpens were also moved under the bleachers, off the field where they were in the above photo.
+Some have said that this detracts from the park’s charm, but it didn’t bother me on my 2018 return trip to “the Friendly Confines”.

 |62||Sat 15-Aug-1992||National||MLB||Houston 5, CHI CUBS 0|

 |425||Sat 12-Aug-2000||National||MLB||Cincinnati 3, CHI CUBS 0|

 |1090||Sat 4-Sep-2010||National||MLB||CHI CUBS 5, NY Mets 3|